-It is important to understand that being a victim of violence in a country considered to be unsafe because of general violent conditions, civil strife or war will likely not be enough to succeed on an Asylum claim.
-Instead, the persecution suffered or to be suffered must be on account of race, religion, nationality, membership in a particular social group or political opinion.
-Usually, claims where there is evidence of substantial violence against a particular race, religion, nationality or individuals that have manifested a certain political opinion are generally not that difficult to prove since the group and the reason for the violent behavior or persecution are usually easy to identify.
-However, this reality has begun to change especially in claims based on persecution on a particular social group which are requiring more substantial efforts to clearly define the group as well as explaining that the persecution is specifically focused on members of the group and not against all or most citizens of a country.
+It is important to understand that being a victim of violence in a country considered to be unsafe because of general violent conditions, civil strife, or war will likely not be enough to succeed on an asylum claim.
+Instead, the persecution suffered or feared to be suffered must be on account of race, religion, nationality, membership in a particular social group, or political opinion.
+Usually, claims where there is evidence of substantial violence against a particular race, religion, nationality, or individuals that have manifested a certain political opinion are generally not difficult to prove since the group and the reason for the violent behavior or persecution are usually easy to identify.
+However, this reality has begun to change especially in claims based on persecution of a particular social group.
+This category requires more substantial efforts to clearly define the group as well as to explain that the persecution is specifically focused on members of the group and not against all or most citizens of a country.

-Currently there is conflicting Appellate decisions addressing the issue of proving cases based on membership to a particular social group.
-For example, for years a claim based on an Asylum Applicant having suffered domestic violence would have resulted in an approval of the application.
-These types of claims had a high rate of success because it was thought that persecution against a certain gender had the circumstances and defining characteristics that a group composed of members of a race, religion or nationality possessed.
-However, recently, the Attorney General issued a decision indicating that such a claim should not automatically result in an approval because the Attorney General believed that the group was defined or created because of the persecution experienced by the victim and not necessarily the gender of the group.
+Currently there are conflicting appellate court decisions addressing the issue of proving cases based on membership to a particular social group.
+For example, for years a claim based on an asylum applicant having suffered domestic violence would have likely resulted in an approval of the application.
+These types of claims had a high rate of success because it was thought that persecution against a certain gender had similar defining characteristics as a group composed of members of a particular race, religion, or nationality.
+However, recently, the Attorney General issued a decision indicating that such a claim should be scrutinized because the Attorney General believed that the gender-based group was actually defined not by the gender of the group, but by the persecution experienced by the victims.

-The reasoning by the Attorney General is flawed because like claims based on race, religion and nationality most gender-based claims are based on violent acts that can only be perpetrated against a certain group or gender.
-This decision now exists in contradiction to gender-based claims based on the unfortunate and atrocious cases of women who suffer widespread female genital mutilation in certain countries which have always been approved.
-Both types of cases may have differences, but possess the same important elements including the widespread intentional violence against a certain gender instead of incidental acts of widespread violence in a country that happens to include members of a certain gender.
+The reasoning by the Attorney General is flawed because, like claims based on race, religion, or nationality, most gender-based claims are based on violent acts that can only be perpetrated against a certain group or gender.
+This decision now exists in contradiction to gender-based claims based on the unfortunate and atrocious cases of women who suffered female genital mutilation that is widespread in certain countries — cases that had, previously, generally been approved.
+Similar to claims based on race, religion, or nationality, gender-based claims allege the widespread, intentional violence against a certain gender instead of incidental acts of widespread violence in a country that happens to include members of a certain gender.

-Because of this decision by the Attorney General, care should also be taken in cases based on race, religion, nationality and political opinion to provide evidence defining the group including evidence that the group exists, share characteristics that are unchangeable and are recognized as socially distinct in a relevant society.
-Furthermore, an Applicant should provide evidence demonstrating that the persecution is focused on the shared characteristic within a protected ground in order to avoid a decision finding that members of a proposed group just happened to have been swept up in the vast numbers of violent cases that occur in a particular country or that a particular group does not really exist or not viewed with a relevant society as distinct from the general population.
+Because of this decision by the Attorney General, care should also be taken in cases based on race, religion, nationality, and political opinion to provide evidence defining the group, including evidence that the group exists, and that individuals in the group share characteristics that are unchangeable and are recognized as socially distinct in a relevant society.
+Furthermore, an applicant should provide evidence demonstrating that the persecution is focused on the shared characteristic within a protected ground.
+This will help to avoid a decision finding that members of a proposed group just happened to have been swept up in general, untargeted violence that occurs in a particular country, or that a particular group does not really exist or is not viewed within society as distinct from the general population.
 Examples of evidence that helps focus on demonstrating persecution focused on a claimed group may include: